cz2h/1779-Project/README.md

 https://github.com/zengchu2/frontend

 ### Front end flask
-This app can upload, get iamges and save (file_key, file_name) pair to db.
+This app can upload, get images and save (file_key, file_name) pair to db.
 Also this app will communicate with 'Memcache flask' to get cached file content and ask memcache to update its configuartion. https://github.com/zengchu2/1779frontend/